baobabsoluciones/cornflow/docs/source/deploy/access.rst

     LDAP_BIND_PASSWORD - ldap admin search password
-    LDAP_USERNAME_ATTRIBUTE - The name of the attribute that represents the unique ID of the user LDAP_USER_BASE - The base DN subtree that is used when searching for user entries on the LDAP server LDAP_GROUP_OBJECT_CLASS - Filter used for returning a list of group member entries that are in the LDAP base DN (groups) subtree
+    LDAP_USERNAME_ATTRIBUTE - The name of the attribute that represents the unique ID of the user LDAP_USER_BASE - The base DN subtree that is used when searching for user entries on the LDAP server LDAP_USER_OBJECT_CLASS - The object classes are defined in the LDAP directory schema (they constitute a class hierarchy there)
+    LDAP_GROUP_OBJECT_CLASS - Filter used for returning a list of group member entries that are in the LDAP base DN (groups) subtree
     LDAP_GROUP_ATTRIBUTE - The name of the attribute in the group search filter that represents the group name LDAP_GROUP_BASE - The base DN subtree that is used when searching for group entries on the LDAP server